 Address vision and development: They are experts in the development of the visual system and how eye diseases can disrupt it, making early diagnosis critical.

-Offer comprehensive eye care: Their services extend to other conditions, such as blocked tear ducts, retinopathy of prematurity (often related to premature birth), and issues associated with systemic diseases like diabetes.
+Offer comprehensive eye care: Their services extend to other conditions, including blocked tear ducts, retinopathy of prematurity (often associated with premature birth), and issues associated with systemic diseases such as diabetes.